lvillani/chai/README.md

 Chai is better than [Caffeine](http://lightheadsw.com/caffeine/) in a number of ways:

 * It's open source, we have nothing to hide.
-* The monochrome icon adapts nicely to light and dark themes.
-It's ready for Mojave.
 * Uses [power assertions][IOPMLib] to keep your Mac awake.
 * It runs in the [sandbox][sandbox] to keep your Mac secure.
 * Tea is supposedly better than coffee.